Last Updated: September 29, 2023

 So after shopping around a while, I decided to go with a 500 GB SSD from Samsung.
 I didn’t need more than 500 GB, since I had the 2 TB traditional drive for archival storage.
 I just needed something that would give me plenty of room to dual boot Linux (Ubuntu) and Windows, install any software I would need, and store files I’d need on a regular basis.
 Several years later, I still have 340 GB free on this drive.

-And even after several years, this computer with the SSD still ZOOMS.
+And even after four years, this computer with the SSD still ZOOMS.
 Booting my computer takes 10 seconds max, and I almost never experience any lag opening files or moving files around.
 Which still amazes me, because I could always see a slow down by year 3 in all my previous computers.
 This machine still feels brand new.
 Though using Linux instead of Windows is probably a very large part of that performance stability as well.

 A couple weeks later we bought the Crucial MX500 1TB SSD for my wife’s computer, which really gave new life to her Macbook Pro.
 It went from nearly unusable to not too bad essentially.
 We chose a 1 TB drive instead of 500 GB, since it would be her only internal and readily accessible drive, though I suspect if we checked it that we’d find she’s probably not using more than 500 GB.